cmwxyz/word-rarity/README.md

 # Word Rarity

-This package fetches values corresponding to the rarity of English language words.
+This script fetches values corresponding to the rarity of English language words.
 Alternatively, it can be fed input text and return a list of only those words meeting either the default or user-specified conditions for rarity.

 ## Basic usage